samlu22/my_end2end/README.md

 The script will process the first 300 frames of the video and save the annotated images in a newly created directory called output_frames.

 ⚙️ How It Works
-The script initializes a YOLO model using the bset.pt file.
+The script initializes a YOLO model using the best.pt file.

 It reads the input video frame by frame.